LC-burigo/Web-Scraping/README.md

    * start the questions routine game.
 This routine have 4 parts, if you can´t guess:

-      1. shows the text and ask who is the author (fist attempt) :thought_balloon: You have 4 attempts, don´t worry
+      1. shows the text and ask who is the author (first attempt) :thought_balloon: You have 4 attempts, don´t worry :sunglasses:
-      2. shows the birthday and the birthplace of the author
+      2. shows the birthday and the birthplace of the author (second attempt) :open_mouth: now you have 3 attempts, think better! :sweat:
-      3. shows the first letter of the author´s first name
+      3. shows the first letter of the author´s first name (third attempt) :stop_sign: your attempts are going to end!!! :tired_face:
       4. shows the first letter of the author´s last name

   If you guess before your attempts end, the loop will break, and you will win the game!!!